rochacbruno/doc_lsp/README.md

 ## Usage

-With the LSP Server `doc_lsp` enabled on your editor, having the variable selected or with cursor focus, trigger the action `view_doc` and the editor will show the overlay with the full text from the respective comment file.
+With the LSP Server `doc-lsp` enabled on your editor, having the variable selected or with cursor focus, trigger the action `view_doc` and the editor will show the overlay with the full text from the respective comment file.